Open-Climate-Resilience-Policies/OCRP/_policies/balcony-solar-shade.md

     * Professional electrician installation requirements.
     * Utility "Interconnection Agreements" (replaced with a simple "Notification" web form).
 2.  **The "Privileged Measure" (Tenant Right):** Landlords and HOAs cannot ban balcony solar.
 They may only request reasonable aesthetic standards (e.g., "panels must be black").
-    * *Safety:* Systems must use micro-inverters that auto-shutoff during grid outages (anti-islanding) and be UL-certified.
+    * *Safety:* Systems must use certified micro-inverters that auto-shutoff during grid outages (anti-islanding) and comply with UL 1741 / IEEE 1547 / EN 50549-1.

 **Real-World Example:**
-* **Germany:** In 2024, Germany passed a law declaring balcony solar a "privileged measure," meaning landlords can no longer block it without "substantial" cause.
-Over **700,000 systems** are now installed, mostly by renters, simply plugging them into standard outlets.
+* **Germany:** In 2024, Germany recognized balcony solar as a "privileged measure" under its plug-in PV guidance, meaning landlords can no longer block compliant systems without substantial cause (see BNetzA/DKE guidance).

 ## Policy 2: The "Right to Shade" (Geneva Model)